I’m a blockchain developer returning after a 1.5-year break — how do I explain the gap for US-based Web3 roles (EST/PST overlap etc)?

 (4) What you’re doing now — a short “learning sprint” that proves readiness.

-Candidates who confidently articulate how the ecosystem evolved during their break and what they’ve done to catch up tend to perform much better.
-It shows maturity, not stagnation.
+Candidates who can clearly explain how the ecosystem evolved during their break and what they did to catch up tend to perform much better.
+It reads like maturity, not stagnation.

 • Angela R